mohamedawnallah/Kalbonyan_Elmarsos/Udemy/Modern Javascript Bootcamp Course Colt Steele/Timer_Javascript_Application/README.md

 # Timer Javascript App

-📌 Getting Classes and OOP in practice
+📌 Getting Classes and OOP using javascript in practice

 📌 Implementation of Event Based Architecture

-📌 Solving Confusiona about This keyword and its three cases with different functionalities for each one
+📌 Solving Confusion about This keyword and its three cases with different functionalities for each one

 📌 DOM-Centric Approach vs Javascript-Centric Approach